 - The course has an additive manufacturing lab and an additive manufacturing research project. - The lab is to design and print a part with a UF logo and your team number within a 3" × 3" × 3" footprint.
 You may print it using your own printer or any on-campus resources including the MAE Rapid Prototyping Lab (https://mae.ufl.edu/rapidpro/).
-For off-campus students, the TA(s) will pick up your printed part. - The research project can be a literature survey or technology development one. - If it is literature survey oriented, it is expected to identify a specific additive manufacturing-related topic (technology, design, material(s), application(s), process modeling, process monitoring/control, education, environmental/societal concerns, to name a few) and offer an in-depth understanding of the selected topic, which should be different from any available literature. - If technology development based, it is expected to identify an additive manufacturing process to be improved, articulate its current challenge(s), propose how you solve one of the identified challenges either analytically or numerically, and present some preliminary results based on the proposed approach. - [On-campus students] Each team should have three students for the lab and the research project. - [Off-campus students] Each team may have one to three students for the lab and the research project. - Lab and research project teams can be different, and each lab or research project team will be assigned with a team number based on the sign-up result. - The report length should be up to five (5) pages for the lab report and midterm research project report and fifteen (15) pages for the final research project report excluding the cover page (title and team number and team member information) and reference section. - The lab report should describe the design and manufacturing process. - The research project report may include your project title, abstract, conclusions, and references in addition to the technical or review body.
-Each research project report should have a Similarity Index less than 15% based on the iThenticate or Turnitin comparison results, and selected reports may be further improved and submitted for publication review. - Submitted as PDF files: naming convention: EML6267Lxx.PDF for lab report and EML6267PxxM.PDF EML6267PxxF.PDF for research project midterm and final reports, respectively, for project presentation for Team xx.
+For off-campus students, only the STL file is to be submitted if you cannot access a printer. - The research project can be a literature survey or a technology development report. - If it is literature survey oriented, it is expected to identify a specific additive manufacturing-related topic (technology, design, material(s), application(s), process modeling, process monitoring/control, education, environmental/societal concerns, to name a few) and offer an in-depth understanding of the selected topic, which should be different from any available literature.
+Ten or more technical papers (not review papers) are expected to be read and criticized. - If it is technology development based, it is expected to identify an additive manufacturing process to be improved, articulate its current challenge(s), propose how you solve one of the identified challenges either analytically or numerically, and present some preliminary results based on the proposed approach. - [On-campus students] Each team should have three students for the lab and the research project. - [Off-campus students] Each team may have one to three students for the lab and the research project. - Lab and research project teams can be different, and each lab or research project team will be assigned a team number based on the sign-up result. - A point-of-contact (POC) should be identified by each team and listed as the first team member in the reports and presentations.
+The POC member is responsible for report/presentation file submissions as well as communications with Prof. Huang or the TA(s) on behalf of the team. - The report length should be up to five (5) pages for the lab report and midterm research project report and fifteen (15) pages for the final research project report excluding the cover page (title, team number, and team member information) and reference section. - The lab report should describe the design and manufacturing process. - The research project report may include your project title, abstract, conclusions, and references in addition to the technical or review body.
+Each research project report should have a Similarity Index less than 15% based on the iThenticate or Turnitin comparison results, and selected reports may be further improved and submitted for publication review. - Submitted as PDF files using the following naming convention for Team xx - Additive manufacturing lab related: EML6267Lxx.PDF for lab report.
+Lab presentation slides are to be appended to the end of the lab report, one slide per page. - Additive manufacturing research project related: EML6267PxxA.PDF, EML6267PxxM.PDF, and EML6267PxxF.PDF for research project abstract, midterm report, and final report, respectively.
+Final presentation slides are to be appended to the end of the final report, one slide per page.
+No slides are to be appended for the midterm report.